SamuelSchlesinger/ietf-anonymous-credit-tokens/draft-schlesinger-cfrg-act.md

    or connect multiple transactions by the same client.
 This property is information-theoretic, not merely computational.

-2. **Partial Spending**: Clients can spend any amount up to their balance and receive anonymous change, enabling flexible spending without revealing their total balance.
+2. **Partial Spending**: Clients can spend any amount up to their balance and receive anonymous change without revealing their previous or current balance, enabling flexible spending.

-3. **Double-Spend Prevention**: Cryptographic nullifiers ensure each credit is spent only once, without revealing which token is being spent or linking it to issuance.
+3. **Double-Spend Prevention**: Cryptographic nullifiers ensure each token is used only once, without linking it to issuance.

 4. **Balance Privacy**: During spending, only the amount being spent is revealed, not the total balance in the token, protecting clients from balance-based profiling.

-5. **Performance**: The protocol's operations must be performant enough to make it useful in modern web systems.
+5. **Performance**: The protocol's operations are performant enough to make it useful in modern web systems.
 This protocol has performance characteristics which make it suitable for a large number of applications.